elijah-team/elijah-notes/docs/source/2023-08-unnamed.rst

   * gen
   * jsonb

-- CK_ : K stands for graph (We are calling it Kit now that things are starting to make more sense)
+- CK_ : K stands for graph (We are calling it "Kit" now that things are starting to make more sense)

 - spoon
 - mustache